jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 [^prior-art]:
     This isn’t a new or novel concept: the [Five Whys](http://www.startuplessonslearned.com/2008/11/five-whys.html) was put into practice by Toyota decades ago; companies have been conducting [root cause analyses](https://smartbear.com/learn/performance-monitoring/what-is-root-cause-analysis/) for longer.
 This article is my interpretation of a widely used practice for ensuring that problems are solved for realsies.

-I want to dig into what I mean by that, and offer up **a framework for Finding the Why on your own.**
+I want to dig into what I mean by that, and offer up **a framework for Finding the Why on your own.** This is a framework we can use to build a deeper understanding of _why_ we are the way we are: how we react to events, the way we behave at work and with friends, our fears and habits and vices — all of them have an underlying Why.

+**When we Find the Why, we take back control of our behavior.**

 ## Why Is Finding the Why Important?